 New Delhi, the EADYM decided to submit a memorandum to Congress president Sonia

-Gandhi, Rahul Gandhi and other central leaders highlighting the socio-
+Gandhi, Rahul Gandhi and other central leaders highlighting the socio-political and

 Newborn mortality rates and MD goal